nylas/sync-engine/README.md

 ### Browser / Client

+The client will be a [single page app](http://singlepageappbook.com/single-page.html) in the sense that view updates will not require reloading the page.
+All templating will be done client-side.

 ##### UI+view manipualtion

 Handled by Angular.JS.
 This will be (hopefully) pure DOM manipulation, and not require lots of javascript for things like animation.
-Try to do it with CSS transitions.
+Try to do it with [CSS transitions](http://daneden.me/animate/).
 Obviously some JS will be needed for text formatting, but keep this cleanly separated using Angular's defined abstractions.

 ##### Data model

 Probably native javascript.
 A lof of this will be heavily cached and take advantage of `localStorage` or the HTML5 file system APIs.
 Javascript is weird.

+Maybe use a framework like [breeze](http://www.breezejs.com/documentation/introduction) for this abstraction.

 ##### Data sync